 Last night, I was sitting in the living room while my friend was building a project for work.
-I had a little more than 100 pages of The Bloodforged left to devour and boy, did I devour them, to the amused concern of my friend.
-More than once, I made a frustrated grunt or whispered, “What the shit?” as page by page, my mind was blown, repaired and then blown again.
+I had a little more than 100 pages of The Bloodforged left to devour.
+Wow, did I devour them, to the amused concern of my friend.
+More than once, I made a frustrated grunt.
+Or whispered, “What the shit?” as page by page, my mind was blown, repaired and then blown again.

-I won’t exactly describe what that shit is, because you need to read this book–and this series–for yourself.
-It seriously is fantastic.
-This series draws you in with the wonderful, inspiring and realistic characters in the first book, The Bloodbound, and then leaves you utterly speechless by the time you finish the second, leaving you desperate for the third (which, luckily for me, I already have and will be reading as soon as I get off work.
-Oh Lisa, do I owe you some chocolate).
+- It seriously is fantastic.
+This series draws you in with the wonderful, inspiring and realistic characters in the first book, The Bloodbound.
+And then leaves you utterly speechless by the time you finish the second, leaving you desperate for the third ).

 I wasn’t kidding.
 This book makes you feel some shit.

 Now, I’m left as a really weird middle ground.
 I need to know what happens next.
-You can’t just drop Bombs A, B and f-ing C and not be aching for closure.
-Yet at the same time, if I thought shit was going down in this book, I feel like I’m not even remotely prepared for what I’ll have to go through in The Bloodsworn.
+You can’t just drop Bombs A, B and fucking C and not be aching for closure.
+Yet I feel like I’m not prepared for what I’ll have to go through in The Bloodsworn.
 And there is only one way to find out…

 *stares at the clock on the wall waiting for the weekend to start and the epic conclusion to begin*

 Patreon | Newsletter | Editorial Services | Twitter | Instagram | Kofi